WordPress/wpcs-docs/wordpress-coding-standards/css.md

 <h3>Vendor Prefixes</h3>
 Updated on 2/13/2014, after <a href="https://core.trac.wordpress.org/changeset/27174">[27174]</a>:

 We use <a href="https://github.com/postcss/autoprefixer">Autoprefixer</a> as a pre-commit tool to easily manage necessary browser prefixes, thus making the majority of this section moot.
 For those interested in following that output without using Grunt, vendor prefixes should go longest (-webkit-) to shortest (unprefixed).
 All other spacing remains as per the rest of standards.
-Autoprefixer has an [online version](https://goonlinetools.com/autoprefixer/) that allows you to enter your non-prefixed CSS and gives you a prefix-added CSS.
+Autoprefixer has an <a href="https://goonlinetools.com/autoprefixer/">online version</a> that allows you to enter your non-prefixed CSS and gives you a prefix-added CSS.

 ```css
 .sample-output {